artanthaqi/WarehouseProblem/README.md

 ## Results

-The results of the algorithm execution are presented in tables.
-The tables include the details of the best solution found and its total cost.
-The results are also saved to a text file in the "Solutions" folder.
+You can find the solutions for 5 runs for each instance in the "Results" folder.
+Additionally, the scores for each run and the best run are summarized in the Excel file named "Results.xlsx".

 ## Usage